cyclikal94/helm-values-configurator/notes.md

+the values schema needs:
+    - description
-the values schema needs description and to enforce oneOf requirements
+    - enforce oneOf requirements if applicable
+    - defaults
+    - extraEnv is array, should it not be key/value (i.e. Object?)

 todo
 - [ ] warn / figure out oneOf fields